According to the US Department of Housing and Urban Development, housing in which the

 Transportation Hub

-A place where passengers are exchanged between vehicles or between transport modes such as between cars and trains, cars and busses, trains and planes, busses and ferries, etc.
+A place where passengers are exchanged between vehicles or between transport modes such as

 Transit Oriented Development (TOD)